The Best Wine Fridges On The Market, According To Reviews

 Cuisinart CWC-800CEN Private Reserve 8-Bottle Wine Cellar

 Here is another option for first-time wine fridge purchasers or those looking for something that won't take up an aggressive amount of space.
-The Cuisinart CWC-800CEN Private Reserve 8-Bottle Wine Cellar is closer to $200, but still in the range of affordability for these products, especially if you're choosing something as a gift.
+The Cuisinart CWC-800CEN Private Reserve 8-Bottle Wine Cellar is a little pricier, but still in the range of affordability for these products, especially if you're choosing something as a gift.
 As another eight-bottle option, you still get the compact style perfect for countertops or for placing somewhere out of the way.
 Again, you're committed to just one temperature for the whole unit.
 The shelves on this model are also adjustable.

-Coming in at an impressive average of 4.8 stars from about 250 users, purchasers noted the Cuisinart model is quiet, a great option for use at a party, and perfect for a single person or small family.
+Coming in at an impressive average of 4.7 stars, purchasers noted the Cuisinart model is quiet, a great option for use at a party, and perfect for a single person or small family.
 It also has a three-year warranty, which one customer noted was an attractive feature.

 The one technical potential drawback is that the fridge can't be shoved flush against anything.
 To facilitate air circulation, it needs two inches of space on all sides.